-I’ve posted photos of these onions on Instagram a few times and people seem to love it!
+I’ve posted photos of these onions on Instagram a few times and people seem to love them!
 If you’ve read other recipes and posts of mine, you’ll know that Alessi Pear Infused White Balsamic Vinegar is my all-time favorite!
 It’s an ingredient I picked up from cooking in my MIL’s kitchen when they had the lake house up in Michigan.
-I miss it so much.
+I miss that house so much.
 She always had a bottle or two in the pantry.
 It’s like regular balsamic but sweeter and a bit milder, with a kiss of pear flavor.
 If Alessi ever stops making this, I’ll have to infuse my own white balsamic!

 Update: I can’t find Pear Infused White Balsamic Vinegar so now Alessi Raspberry Blush White Balsamic Vinegar is my new favorite!

 *As an Amazon Associate, I earn from qualifying purchases.

 I really love these onions, but roasting onions seems to take a while to get them nice and tender.
 So I recently started pre-cooking them for just a couple of minutes in the microwave to speed up the process.
 The onions get tender much more quickly.
 The glaze gets plenty thick, but I’d imagine you could use a spatula and remove the onions and set them aside, and let the glaze reduce further on high heat for a few minutes.
 Just be careful!
 Burnt sugar and vinegar are terribly bitter!